microsoft/AGIC-Installer-assistant/README.md

 ### Prerequisites
 The AGIC installation assistant assumes you already have the following tools and infrastructure installed:
 - AKS with Advanced Networking enabled (CNI).
 The assitant will check this and will not let you continue if you have Kubenet.
-- App Gateway v2 in the same virtual network as AKS (App Gateway in different VNET has not been tested)
+- App Gateway v2 in the same virtual network as AKS (App Gateway in different VNET has not been tested using this script yet).
 - AAD Pod Identity installed on your AKS cluster.
 The assitant will check this and enable it.
 - The script will create a Mange Identity and it requires Contributor rights over your AD Tenant.
 - Make sure your Azure Cloud Shell has the below elements installed: